 - To increase the area of agricultural lands covered by irrigation and reduce dependency on monsoon.

-- To improve on farm water use efficiency by adopting water management techniques adoption of precision-irrigation and other water-saving technologies to reduce wastage of water.
+- To improve on-farm water use efficiency by adopting water management techniques adoption of precision-irrigation and other water-saving technologies to reduce wastage of water.

 National Agriculture Market

-Implications / Benefits for various stakeholders:
+Implications / Benefits of various stakeholders:

 - They can sell produce without the interference of any brokers or middlemen thereby making competitive returns out of their investment.